venysssssssssss/AwsOverview/AWS DynamoDB.md

 # 11. Accelerator - DAX

+- **DynamoDB that delivers up to 10x performance improvement.**
+- **It caches the most frequently used data, thus offloading the heavy reads on hot keys of your DynamoDB table, hence preventing the "ProvisionedThroughputExceededException" exception.**
 - Fully-managed, highly available, seamless in-memory cache for DynamoDB.
 - Microseconds latency for cached reads and queries.
 - Doesn't require application logic modification (compatible with existing DynamoDB APIs).